k12345663/studio/PROJECT_REPORT.md

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
 It handles state for the job description, candidate resume, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
     *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit.
-It instructs the AI to thoroughly analyze and synthesize the job description, candidate resume (if provided), and candidate context to create model answers (3-4 concise, judgeable bullet points explicitly referencing these inputs, serving as general examples of strong answers), assign question categories (Technical/Non-Technical), use a 5-level difficulty scale, suggest estimated times, and build a scoring rubric with criteria explicitly referencing key phrases from all provided inputs for a broad yet deeply contextual evaluation.
+The prompt instructs the AI to *critically analyze and synthesize all provided user inputs* (Job Description, Candidate Resume, Candidate Experience Context).
+It generates questions with categories (Technical/Non-Technical), a 5-level difficulty, model answers (3-4 concise, judgeable bullet points explicitly referencing JD/resume/context, serving as general examples of strong answers), suggested estimated times, and a scoring rubric with criteria explicitly referencing key phrases from all provided inputs for a broad yet deeply contextual evaluation.
-    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit, accounting for all the new fields and constraints, and ensuring all AI-generated content (especially model answers and rubric criteria) continues to deeply leverage the original JD, resume, and context, and adheres to the "3-4 bullet point" and "contextual referencing" rules, ensuring answers are judgeable and rubrics are broad yet contextual.
+    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit.
+The prompt emphasizes *thorough analysis of all inputs including recruiter edits*.
+It ensures model answers adhere to the 3-4 bullet point format and contextual referencing, and rubric criteria maintain deep contextual relevance.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin and configures the default model.
 *   **`src/components/interview-kit/`**: Houses all components related to displaying and editing the interview kit:
     *   `JobDescriptionForm.tsx`: For user input of the job description (text-based), candidate resume (text-based, optional), and optional candidate experience context.